crishna0401/VAT-family-algorithms/README.md

 # VAT-family-algorithms
-This repository consists of python versions of the VAT-family.
+This repository consists of python versions of the VAT-family-algorithms.